Optimization of lenslet arrays for PRIMA Kinetic Inductance Detectors: Introduction

-PRIMA consists of two science instruments: the Far-InfraRed Enhanced Survey Spectrometer (FIRESS) \cite{bradford2024} -- a wide-band spectrometer, and the PRIMA Imager (PRIMAger) \cite{ciesla2024} -- a multi-band spectrophotometric imager/polarimeter.
+PRIMA consists of two science instruments: the Far-InfraRed Enhanced Survey Spectrometer (FIRESS) \cite{bradford2025} -- a wide-band spectrometer, and the PRIMA Imager (PRIMAger) \cite{ciesla2025} -- a multi-band spectrophotometric imager/polarimeter.
 In this work, we focus on lenslet optimization for the FIRESS instrument.
-However, we note that the techniques and strategies described herein can be applied to develop lenslets for PRIMAger or other far-infrared instruments.
-We describe the fabrication process for these lenslet arrays in Section \ref{sec:fab}.
+Although PRIMAger prototype detector arrays use commercially obtained laser-machined silicon lens arrays from Veldlaser \cite{baselmans2022}, we note that the techniques and strategies described herein can be applied to develop lenslets for PRIMAger or other far-infrared instruments.
+We describe the fabrication process for the FIRESS lenslet arrays in Section \ref{sec:fab}.
 In Section \ref{sec:lens_design}, we present the lens design and profile measurements, demonstrating that the improved fabrication process meets the FIRESS requirements.
 Sections~\ref{sec:ar_coating} and \ref{sec:bonding} report on the stepped-thickness anti-reflection (AR) coating and the bonding to the detector array, respectively.
 Finally, we provide a summary and discuss the next steps in Section \ref{sec:summary}.